Launching Inbound In-House

-Since adopting the HubSpot software, InSinkErator has seen some tremendous results, including a 20% rise in website traffic and a large increase in leads.
+Since adopting the HubSpot software, InSinkErator has seen some tremendous results, including a 20% rise in website traffic and a significant increase in leads.

-“Our visitor-to-sales conversion rate has grown 180% – it was 0.5% and now it’s 1.4%.
+“Our visitor-to-sales conversion rate has grown 180% – it was 0.5%, and now it’s 1.4%.
 Our newsletter was virtually unknown before, but now 30 people a day are signing up.
-We’re also seeing improvements to our bottom line.
-We’ve increased our ecommerce revenue by 27% and average transaction value is up by 39%.
+We also see improvements to our bottom line.
+We’ve increased our eCommerce revenue by 27%, and the average transaction value is up by 39%.